 Keep your passport valid for at least 6 months into the future.
 If you need to extend your passport while in the U.S. you should contact your country's embassy or consulate in the U.S. Your visa must be valid for ENTRY into the U.S. only.
 If your visa expires while here, you can remain as long as your I-20 is valid.

-Notify the ISA of your local address when you arrive to SU and about any change in address within 10 days of moving.
+Notify the ISA of your local address when you arrive at SU and about any change in address within 10 days of moving.

 - Full course of study

-To remain a full time student, you must take 12 or more credit hours if you are an undergraduate student or 9 or more credit hours if you are a graduate student during each academic semester (Fall and Spring).
-Before you drop a full course of study you must get an approval from the International Student Advisor.
+To remain a full-time student, you must take 12 or more credit hours if you are an undergraduate student or 9 or more credit hours if you are a graduate student during each academic semester (Fall and Spring).
+Before you drop a full course of study you must get approval from the International Student Advisor.
 Students are not permitted to take a semester "off."